themesberg/flowbite-svelte/src/routes/docs/components/bottom-navigation.md

 ## Props

 The component has the following props, type, and default values.
-See <A href="/docs/pages/typescript">types page</A> for type information.
+See [types page](/docs/pages/typescript) for type information.

 ### BottomNav